Deforestation in the Philippines: Government policies

 According to scholar Jessica Mathews, short-sighted policies by the Filipino government have contributed to the high rate of deforestation:

 The government regularly granted logging concessions of less than ten years.
 Since it takes 30–35 years for a second-growth forest to mature, loggers had no incentive to replant.
 Compounding the error, flat royalties encouraged the loggers to remove only the most valuable species.
 A horrendous 40 percent of the harvestable lumber never left the forests, but, having been damaged in the logging, rotted or was burned in place.
 The unsurprising result of these and related policies is that out of 17 million hectares of closed forests that flourished early in the century, only 1.2 million remain today.Attribution of deforestation to population pressure or agricultural expansion was found not to be backed by existing evidence in a 1992 study.
 Subsequent research has shown that intensification of existing farmers and improved off-farm income reduced forest pressure.
 However, in some parts of the country forest encroachment still happens due to high demand for vegetables.

 Mining and logging

 Mining and logging are major causes of deforestation in the Philippines.
 Mining operations have cleared large areas of forest land and has led to water contamination, ecological destruction, loss of livelihood, and loss of biodiversity.

 Republic Act 7942, or the Philippine Mining Act, allows mining operations to clear trees and relocate Indigenous and local communities.
 The law allows foreign-owned companies to engage in mining activities.
 According to environmental group Alyansa Tigil Mina, the law "legitimizes the plunder of our national patrimony," and that the "situation will only worsen if ChaCha prospers and transnational corporations are allowed to act with impunity."

 Illegal logging occurs in the Philippines and intensifies flood damage in some areas.
 Deforestation caused by mining or logging has been linked to such environmental disasters as the Ormoc tragedy and the Ondoy disaster.

+During the flood control corruption scandal, environmental groups pushed for the passage of an anti-dynasty law as well as a law requiring firms to disclose contracts and beneficial owners, noting links between political dynasties and mining companies.
+Alyansa Tigil Mina said that mining companies will break environmental laws when these firms are owned by politicians.